Victoria's lost reefs rediscovered

 In 2015, in our first Australian shellfish reef restoration project, we joined forces with the Victorian Government, The Thomas Foundation and the Albert Park Yachting and Angling Club to rebuild Port Phillip Bay’s shellfish reefs.

-With continued support from the local community, including recreational fishers and commercial shellfish growers, and many different corporate partners* we’re rebuilding the Bay’s shellfish reefs.
+Now, with Reef Builder funding from the Australian Government and the continued support of the local community, including recreational fishers and commercial shellfish growers, and many different corporate partners* we’re continuing to rebuild the Bay’s shellfish reefs.

 What we've achieved so far

 Hectare area covered by new reefs